Metaphor Interpretation Using Word Embeddings

 Our log-linear structure is composed of a set of weighted score functions.
 We adjust the scores using a tuning process over a development set, composed of about 50\% of the metaphors.
 For each weight, we explore a range of possible scores, while we test all possible score combinations taking the brute force approach.
 For all scores except {\it freq}, we consider the range $0.1 \mathrel{..} 1$; because of scale differences, for {\it freq} we consider the range $1 \mathrel{..} 10$.

-We take a similar brute force approach for tuning the DBSCAN clustering parameters, $\varepsilon$ and $\mu$.
+As mentioned, we use DBSCAN to cluster the list of candidates so as to remove some of the semantically related ones.
+We take a similar brute force approach for tuning the DBSCAN parameters, $\varepsilon$ and $\mu$.
 We also tune $n$, the number of top results taken from each cluster.
 For tuning, we use the same development set, evaluated over MRR, MAP and Recall @$K$ values.
 Table \ref{tab:tuningParams} shows the ranges and best values of all the parameters we tune.

 We see that both semantic scores get higher weights than the npmi scores, suggesting that the semantic distance as measured by cosine similarity between the vectors of the candidates and the collocations of the topic/vehicle, is effective.
 The DBSCAN parameters are less stable across different metric optimizations.
 One thing we learn is that when optimizing for larger values of $@K$, DBSCAN requires dense areas around clustered vectors, resulting in a lower number of clusters.
 Additionally, the system does not benefit from high values of the DBSCAN $n$ parameter.
 It turns out that it is better to consider only one interpretation from each cluster.